gabrielsoltz/metahub/README.md

 > If your Security Hub is not cleaning up ARCHIVED, PASSED or NOT_AVAILABLE findings, you can use the following commands:
 >

-Fetch findings with SH filters `WorkflowStatus=NEW ComplianceStatus=PASSED` and list (terminal) and update Worfklow Satus to `RESOLVED` with a Note `House Keeping - Move PASSED findings to RESOLVED`:
+Fetch findings with SH filters `WorkflowStatus=NEW ComplianceStatus=PASSED` and list (terminal) and update Workflow Status to `RESOLVED` with a Note `House Keeping - Move PASSED findings to RESOLVED`:

 ```sh
 ./metahub --list-findings --sh-filters WorkflowStatus=NEW ComplianceStatus=PASSED --outputs statistics --update-findings Note="House Keeping - Move PASSED findings to RESOLVED" Workflow=RESOLVED
 ```

-Fetch findings with SH filters `WorkflowStatus=NEW ComplianceStatus=NOT_AVAILABLE` and list (terminal) and update Worfklow Satus to `RESOLVED` with a Note `Move NOT_AVAILABLE findings to RESOLVED`:
+Fetch findings with SH filters `WorkflowStatus=NEW ComplianceStatus=NOT_AVAILABLE` and list (terminal) and update Workflow Status to `RESOLVED` with a Note `Move NOT_AVAILABLE findings to RESOLVED`:

 ```sh
 ./metahub --list-findings --sh-filters WorkflowStatus=NEW ComplianceStatus=NOT_AVAILABLE --outputs statistics --update-findings Note="House Keeping - Move NOT_AVAILABLE findings to RESOLVED" Workflow=RESOLVED
 ```

-Fetch findings with SH filters `WorkflowStatus=NEW RecordState=ARCHIVED` and list (terminal) and update Worfklow Satus to `RESOLVED` with a Note `Move ARCHIVED findings to RESOLVED`:
+Fetch findings with SH filters `WorkflowStatus=NEW RecordState=ARCHIVED` and list (terminal) and update Workflow Status to `RESOLVED` with a Note `Move ARCHIVED findings to RESOLVED`:

 ```sh
 ./metahub --list-findings --sh-filters WorkflowStatus=NEW RecordState=ARCHIVED --outputs statistics --update-findings Note="House Keeping - Move ARCHIVED findings to RESOLVED" Workflow=RESOLVED